-The Company's direct 100% owned subsidiary Gazania owns a 100% undivided interest in the exclusive prospecting license No. 3895 known as AUKAM originally issued to Centre by the government of the Republic of Namibia on April 4, 2011 and renewed on April 4, 2013 (the "License").
+The Company's direct 100% owned subsidiary Gazania owns a 100% undivided interest in the exclusive prospecting license No. 3895 known as AUKAM originally issued to Centre by the government of the Republic of Namibia on April 4, 2011 and renewed on May 4, 2016 (the "License").
 The License grants the right to conduct prospecting operations, bulk sampling and pilot production in the license area called AUKAM located in southern Namibia in the Karas Region within the Betaine district.
 The license area covers 96,000 acres.
 In February 2016, Next Graphite received a Conditional Renewal of its exclusive prospecting license from the Namibian Ministry of Mines and Energy; The final step in obtaining Formal Renewal is for the Ministry to give approval to Next Graphite's "Proposal for fulfilling Ministry of Mines and Energy conditions of renewal of EPL 3895."
-We believe this approval will be given by May of 2016.
-The Company then expects to be issued the formal renewal of its license EPL 3895.
-However, there can be no assurance that the issuance of the approval will occur by May, 2016 or at all.
+On May 4, 2016 the Company was issued the formal renewal of its license EPL 3895.

-In June 2015, Next acquired the remaining 10% ownership rights of the 96,000 acre Aukam property and graphite mine from the Centre for Geoscience Research CC pursuant to a purchase agreement (the "Purchase Agreement") with Gazania Investments Two Hundred and Forty Two Ltd., and Centre for Geosciences Research Close Corporation, dated August 6, 2015.
-As a result of this acquisition, the Company now has 100% ownership rights to the prospecting license to the Aukam property.
-A copy of the Purchase Agreement is filed herewith as Exhibit 10.6.
+In June 2015, the Company acquired the remaining 10% ownership rights of the 96,000 acre Aukam property and graphite mine from the Centre for Geoscience Research CC pursuant to a purchase agreement (the "Purchase Agreement") with Gazania Investments Two Hundred and Forty Two Ltd., and Centre for Geosciences Research Close Corporation, dated August 6, 2015.
+As a result of this acquisition, the Company gained 100% ownership rights to the prospecting license to the Aukam property.